 To classify effectively, the IT department will need a thorough understanding of the structure of the organisation's data and how it is used.
-Some data may not even be owned by the organisation (especially if it has been acquired from a data marketplace - the data equivalent of an application store) and ClOs need to consider appropriate use and storage when moving such information into a cloud environment.
+Some data may not even be owned by the organisation (especially if it has been acquired from a

+As cloud matures, organisations will need to rethink their security models fundamentally data marketplace - the data equivalent of an application store) and CIOs need to consider appropriate use and storage when moving such information into a cloud environment.